realbakari/Bakari-Mustafa-Site/uses.md

 # What I Use

-People often ask me what tools and technology I use for my work in community building, content creation, and staying productive.
-Here's my complete setup!
+People often ask what tools and technology I use for community building, content creation, and day-to-day work.
+This is my current setup.

 *Last updated: November 2025*

 ---

-## 💻 Hardware
+## Hardware

 ### Computer Setup

 **Primary Machine: Apple iMac 24" (2021)**
 - M1 chip with 8GB RAM
-- Perfect for community management, content creation, and multitasking
+- Used for community management, content creation, and multitasking
-- Beautiful display for design work and video editing
+- Strong display for design work and video editing
-- Currently planning to upgrade to a newer model soon
+- Planning a future upgrade

 **Portable Setup: MacBook Air 13"**
-- M1 chip - incredibly powerful for its size
+- M1 chip with reliable performance for its size
 - My go-to for workshops, events, and working on the go
 - All-day battery life for those long community events
 - Lightweight enough for daily commute